AlejandroCN7/sinergym/docs/source/pages/gcloudAPI.rst

 .. note:: ``--container-restart-policy never`` it's really important for a correct functionality.

-.. warning:: If you decide enter in VM after create it immediately, it is possible container hasn't been created yet.
+.. warning:: If you decide enter in VM after create it immediately, it is possible container has not been created yet.
              You can think that is an error, Google cloud should notify this.
 If this issue happens, you should wait for a several minutes.

 To create a **MIG**, you need to create a machine set up **template** firstly, for example: